Deep Feature Deformation Weights: Abstract

 \section{Abstract}

-Handle-based mesh deformation has been a long-standing paradigm in computer graphics, enabling intuitive shape edits from sparse controls.
-Classic techniques offer precise and rapid deformation control.
-However, they solve an optimization problem with constraints defined by the choice of control handles, requiring a user to know apriori the ideal distribution of handles on the shape to accomplish the desired edit.
-The mapping from handle set to deformation behavior is often unintuitive and, importantly, non-semantic.
-Modern data-driven methods, on the other hand, leverage the data prior to obtain semantic edits, at the cost of fine-grained control and speed.
-We propose a technique that achieves the best of both worlds by leveraging the semantic prior of data and the precise control and speed of traditional frameworks.
-Our approach is surprisingly simple yet effective: deep feature proximity makes for smooth and semantic deformation weights, with no need for additional regularization.
-Importantly, these weights can be computed in real-time for any surface point, whereas all prior methods require optimization of these weights.
-Moreover, the semantic prior from deep features enables co-deformation of semantic parts.
-We introduce an improved feature distillation pipeline, barycentric feature distillation, which leverages the full visual signal from shape renders to make the compute cost robust to mesh resolution.
-This allows deep feature weights to be computed for even high resolution meshes in under a minute, in contrast to potentially hours for both classical and neural methods.
-We preserve and extend existing functionality of classical methods through feature space constraints and locality weighting.
-Our field representation allows for automatic detection of semantic symmetries, which we use to produce symmetry-preserving deformations.
+Handle-based mesh deformation is a classic paradigm in computer graphics which enables intuitive edits from sparse controls.
+Classical techniques are fast and precise, but require users to know ideal handle placement apriori, which can be unintuitive and inconsistent.
+Handle sets cannot be adjusted easily, as weights are typically optimized through energies defined by the handles.
+Modern data-driven methods, on the other hand, provide semantic edits but sacrifice fine-grained control and speed.
+We propose a technique that achieves the best of both worlds: deep feature proximity yields smooth, visual-aware deformation weights with no additional regularization.
+Importantly, these weights are computed in real-time for any surface point, unlike prior methods which require expensive optimization.
+We introduce barycentric feature distillation, an improved feature distillation pipeline which leverages the full visual signal from shape renders to make distillation complexity robust to mesh resolution.
+This enables high resolution meshes to be processed in minutes versus potentially hours for prior methods.
+We preserve and extend classical properties through feature space constraints and locality weighting.
+Our field representation enables automatic visual symmetry detection, which we use to produce symmetry-preserving deformations.
 We show a proof-of-concept application which can produce deformations for meshes up to 1 million faces in real-time on a consumer-grade machine.
+Project page at \url{https://threedle.github.io/dfd}.